30-Year Mortgage Rates Fall to Lowest Level in Over a Year, Application Numbers Pick Up

 Despite lowering prices and mortgage rates, home affordability still remains a big issue, recent data from the National Association of Realtors revealed.

-In June, an individual had to shell out $2,303 per month to afford a median-priced existing single-family home, almost double the amount from 2021.
+In June, a buyer could expect to pay $2,303 per month—almost double the amount from 2021—for a median-priced existing single-family home.
 During this period, mortgage payment as a percentage of income jumped from 16.9 to 26.8 percent.

-The combination of higher monthly payments and a higher percentage of income being set aside for homes are a major deterrent for buyers.
+Higher monthly payments and the need to set aside a higher percentage of income for homes are major deterrents for buyers.